e-p-armstrong/character-chatbot/README.md

 The trained model parameters themselves are too large to host here without LFS.
 You can train the model yourself by running process_and_model.py.
 You then chat with it by moving the "output" directory inside the "chat" folder (in scripts) and running "chat.py."

+### Note: these files are out-of-date; GitHub is broken on my Linux machine for some reason and due to finals season I have yet to fix it.
+This will be done at least by May 3rd 2023